Administrative Procedure 314: CONCUSSIONS

 - Remain on school premises until parent/guardian arrives if a concussion is suspected.

-- Follow concussion management strategies as per medical doctor's direction.
+- Follow concussion management strategies as per the medical doctor's direction.

 Reference